 School Nurse

-School Nurse: Nurse Kerry Potts
+School Nurse: Nurse Kerry Potts & Nurse Elaine King

 Children who are sick should not be in school.
 They should not be sent to school ill, with a fever, or rash for the nurse to diagnose.
 Diagnosed strep throat requires quarantine for 24 hours with return to school under treatment.